clundin25/caliptra-mcu-sw/docs/src/spdm.md

 }

 ```
 ## Transcript Manager
 The Transcript Manager is responsible for handling the transcript and its associated hash.
-The transcript represents a sequential concatenation of specific full messages or message fields, while the transcript hash is a cryptographic hash of this transcript.
+The transcript represents a sequential concatenation of specific full SPDM messages or message fields, while the transcript hash is a cryptographic hash of this transcript.
 The transcript hash is computed using the negotiated hash algorithm (SHA384).
-This functionality is critical for ensuring the integrity and authenticity of SPDM communications.

 In the SPDM responder library, the transcript and transcript hash for SPDM messages are managed internally.
-The library leverages the Caliptra mailbox crypto API to compute the transcript hash.
+The library leverages the Caliptra mailbox crypto API for SHA384 to compute the transcript hash.

 ### Transcript Manager Interface
 ```Rust